Free PDF QR code generator

 3. 3

-Add your logo, brand colours and a frame.
+Add your logo, brand colours and a frame so the code matches the document.

 4. 4

-PNG for screens, or vector SVG/PDF for print — no watermark.
+PNG for screens, or vector SVG/PDF for print.

 Swap the file without a new code